Choosing a school? You’ve got options.

-Making that decision with confidence starts with knowing what options you have; you may have more school choices than you realize!
+Making that decision with confidence starts with knowing what options you have; you may have more school choices in Tennessee than you realize!
 Understanding these options can help you find a school where your child grows and learns to the best of their ability.
 Tennessee families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, homeschooling, and microschooling and mix-and-match learning.

-As of 2019, there were 119 charter schools in Tennessee, many of them in Memphis and Nashville.
+Tennessee has more than 110 public charter schools, many of them in Memphis and Nashville.
 In Tennessee, 4% of all K-12 students attend a public charter school.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods and are accountable to authorizing entities for student results.

 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.

 You can also choose magnet schools!
 In Tennessee, 7.2% of all K-12 students attend a public magnet school.
 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as an International Baccalaureate program or the performing arts.
 A magnet school teaches all subjects through the lenses of that specific track.
 Tennessee has several magnet schools.
 For example, the Hamilton County School District, Knox County School District, Metropolitan Nashville Public School District, Rutherford County School District, and Shelby County School District all offer magnet choices, among others.
 If your child learns well through diving deeply into a particular subject, a magnet school could be a good fit.

 Tennessee families can also choose private schools.
 These nonpublic schools charge tuition and offer a unique learning environment that may be smaller in size, pass on a specific religious tradition, or provide a different curriculum than is available in your district school.